Active substance(s): POLYETHYLENE GLYCOL 3350 / POTASSIUM CHLORIDE / SODIUM BICARBONATE / SODIUM CHLORIDE

 refers to the last day of that month.

-not used within six-hour period.
+any solution not used within 6 hours.

 • Do not throw away any medicines via wastewater or household waste.
 Ask